heathermhargreaves/Day-16-mini-project-routing/README.md

 ============

 ##Objectives
 The purpose of this Mini Project is to get you used to structuring your Angular app and routing.
-These two things are some of the trickiest to wrap your head around so if something doesn't make sense as you're going through this, let us know and we'll come over to help you.
+These are two of the trickiest things to wrap your head around so if something doesn't make sense as you're going through, let us know and we'll come over to help you.

 ###Step 1: Angular Skeleton
 * Fork this repo, then clone your fork.